 Dr. McAuliff is familiar with several different techniques being used around the world so that we can provide optimal results for patients.
 Using long acting local anesthetic, he obviates the need for operating rooms at local hospitals and the need for a general anesthetic.

 Depending on the size and shape of your frenulum, he may employ a scalpel or bipolar diathermy to release it.
 Once the frenulum is released, he will then assess whether dissolvable stitches will be necessary to approximate the incision.
 Regardless of your anatomy, our goal is to provide the optimal aesthetic and functional result.
 Recovery using our technique takes only a few weeks.

 Please research frenulectomy and consult with our doctor, and your own, so you are confident and informed about your decision.

-For one week prior to your procedure, do not take any Aspirin or Non-Steroidal Anti-Inflammatory Drugs such as Ibuprofen, Motrin, Aleve, Advil, Naproxen, or Diclofenac.
+For fourteen days prior to your procedure, do not take any Aspirin or Non-Steroidal Anti-Inflammatory Drugs such as Ibuprofen, Motrin, Aleve, Advil, Naproxen, or Diclofenac.